sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-11-11】[lzhoang2801 / OpCore-Simplify](https://github.com/lzhoang2801/OpCore-Simplify) - A tool designed to simplify the creation of OpenCore EFI
+* 【2025-11-11】[microsoft / call-center-ai](https://github.com/microsoft/call-center-ai) - Send a phone call from AI agent, in an API call.
+Or, directly call the bot from the configured phone number!
+* 【2025-11-11】[opencloud-eu / opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
+It contains the golang codebase for the backend services.
 * 【2025-11-10】[HyDE-Project / HyDE](https://github.com/HyDE-Project/HyDE) - HyDE, your Development Environment 🖥️💻
 * 【2025-11-10】[librespot-org / librespot](https://github.com/librespot-org/librespot) - Open Source Spotify client library
 * 【2025-11-09】[TodePond / GulfOfMexico](https://github.com/TodePond/GulfOfMexico) - perfect programming language